Hello everyone! After much work, we have completed the OPML creation and organization.

-If you are using a feed reader (like Feedly), you can easily import this into your reader and have access to all the student blogs in our section of LIBR 200.
+If you are using a feed reader (like Feedly), you can easily import this into your reader and have access to all the student blogs in our sections of INFO 200.
 Also, there could be additions, but I will post those individually for you to add.

-The OPML populates your reader with 2 “collections” of feeds.
-One is made up of student blogs from my section of my 200 and our Section Site course blog newsfeed.
-The 2nd collection includes the feeds from the Community Site blog and full activity feeds.
+The OPML populates your reader with a collections of feeds made up of student blogs from my section of 200 and our Section Site course blog newsfeed and activity feed.

 I would suggest downloading it to your desktop (via whatever method of mouse clicks you use on your computing platform) and then importing the file into reader of your choice.
 I suggest Feedly and use it in the steps below.

 So here’s the challenge to some fearless INFO 200 student – please add the OPML to your reader and report back here in a comment!

 Second, follow these steps if you are using Feedly: